1000001101000/HP_Chromebook_15/README.md

 - restart so that you have a session with network that isn't trying to autoupdate.
 - run through the process to enable legacy boot and then install linux as normal

 With a working bootloader/BIOS the cros_kbd_led_backlight driver works as designed.
-The brightness can be set with:
+The brightness can be set manually with:

 `echo 50 > "/sys/class/leds/chromeos::kbd_backlight/brightness"`

 I tried dumping the ACPI table from ChromeOS 75's BIOS and using it to override the table from ChromeOS 87 but that didn't help.
 Looking at a diff of the two tables the defferences between them don't appear to be related to the keyboard backlight anyway.
 For now downgrading before installing linux is the only solution I'm aware of.

+I set up a hotkey to set the values using CTRL + the brightness keys using a triggerhappy script.
+I may move to another method eventually.

 ### Touchpad driver
 The Synaptic and other Xorg input drivers don't work very well with this touchpad (at least not with any settings that I tried).
 The GalliumOS folks have ported the ChromeOS driver which works much better.